celo-org/celo-blockchain/docs/docs/_developers/dns-discovery-setup.md

 ### Crawling the v4 DHT

 Our first step is to compile a list of all reachable nodes.
 The DHT crawler in cmd/devp2p is a batch process which runs for a set amount of time.
-You should should schedule this command to run at a regular interval.
+You should schedule this command to run at a regular interval.
 To create a node list, run

 ```shell